TheLanguageArchive/RELISH-LMF/README.md

 `tei:fDecl`, which is clearly intended in the text.
 For now RELISH LMF has added this via its TEI feature structure representation module.
 This omission has been reported (see [bug report](https://sourceforge.net/tracker/?func=detail&aid=3569990&group_id=106328&atid=644062)).

+Note: At the time of writing there is no validator for TEI feature structures based on a declaration.
+In the past Gary Simons developed a [validator](http://link.springer.com/article/10.1007/BF01830616), but it was based on an older TEI version and wasn't maintained.
+Development of a [new validator](https://github.com/HelenaSabel/FS-Validator) has just been started by Helena Sabel.

 Examples
 --------